Last updated : November 4, 2024

 Hawaii

-Actually, Hawaii legalized medical cannabis back in 2000.
-However, the law only allowed for qualifying patients to grow their own cannabis at home or have a caretaker handle it for them.
+Recreational use is illegal in Hawaii.
+The state legalized medical cannabis back in 2000.
+However, the law only allowed qualified patients to grow their own cannabis at home or have a caretaker handle it for them.

 The state opened its first medical dispensaries to qualifying patients in 2017—two years after Act 241 was signed into law.